The Birthplace of Winnie-the-Pooh

 In 1961, Walt Disney purchased the copyright to the Winnie-the-Pooh book.
 The Disney Company commissioned a special set of 4 stamps and introduced them to Canada Post in 1996.
 The stamps featured the Winnie-the-Pooh beginnings, the little Canadian Black Bear, Captain Colebourn, and the meeting between Winnie and Christopher Robin.

 Since it is the birthplace of Winnie-the-Pooh, White River celebrates Winnie each year with a festival in the bear's honour.
 The Winnie's Hometown Festival is held each year.
-The festival presents a new theme every year and includes a parade, games, competitions and so much more!
+Each year the festival presents a new theme with a parade, games, competitions and so much more!

 Winnie's Hometown Festival - 3rd weekend in August